Project Ghana

 MS, CCC-SLP, TSSLD, BE

-Our global Health experience in Ghana offers speech pathologists, occupational therapists and related professionals the opportunity to collaborate, learn, and serve in a cross-cultural environment while upholding the highest standards of professionalism and respect.
+Project Ghana offers speech pathologists, occupational therapists, and related professionals the opportunity to collaborate, learn, and serve in a cross-cultural environment while upholding the highest standards of professionalism and respect.
 This program is designed not only to provide clinical support but also to foster meaningful cultural exchange and personal growth.

 Cultural Awareness